NotCodyDenniston/NFTMusicProject/README.md

 * All data/mp3 can be included as part of the static build.

 TODO-
-Loop through data
-create a card for each piece of data(8) cards include an image, play button, display data(artist,song).

 create a menu that maps through and returns a selected genre(rap, rock, indie)